 Port 443, TCP, for nodes WebDAV/HTTPS communication port, used to send inventory and fetch the id of the Rudder Server.
+Powershell DSC agent communication port, used to fetch policy and shared files from the policy server on Windows

 Port 443, TCP, for users HTTPS communication port, used to access the Rudder web interface or API.